Abso11/portfolio-project/README.md

 - edit movie data within table form or movie details separate page with modal (working with backend)
 - update notifications with successful update or error after editing data
 - row expanding with more details about selected movie
-- the app working with self-created endpoints (mocked service worker)
+- the app working with self-created endpoints (mock service worker)
 - fetching data using tanstack-react-query/axios
-- responsive menu
+- responsive menu containing a list of films and a drop-down menu with details of films with a scroll
 - custom hooks
 - form validation
 - translate with i18next